Atari Is Back In the Hardware Business, Unveils Ataribox

 Since obviously they're using an emulator internally, they would have to have a really good one for this to work, but it would be incredibly awesome.

+Well, if it plays off of ROMs on SD cards, then that would kill any pirate cartridge market.
+I think people who still have cartridges would enjoy using them, and it would mean people could use the games they already own instead of downloading them from questionable sources.

+Of course, what the consumers want isn't the only factor that drives product design.
+The company will probably see the ability to play cartridges or downloaded ROMs as lost sales from their app store, so I expect it will only play ROMs

-Only Atari in name (Score:3)
+Only Atari in name (Score:5, Informative)

 The company calling itself Atari today has no real connection to the real Atari of old, except in name.
 For all intents and purposes, the real Atari went out of business in 1984.
 The name has changed hands many times since.

 buy me BONESTORM or to to HELL!
-(Score:2)
+(Score:3)

 also, Polybius 2600 or you're just playin with yourself...